nabilahkh/Supermarket_Sales_Dashboard/README.md

 3. Which segment has the highest number of customers?
 4. Which product category has the highest sales?
 5. How do profit trends change from month to month?

+## Data Understanding
+1. The Data used of Supermarket obtained from https://www.kaggle.com/datasets/berkmamikoglu/supermarketsalesermarket obtained from
+2. The Data used is Supermarket from Mei 2014 until December 2017
+3. The Data used consist of 20 column and 994 rows

+#### • Data Dictionary